Cars brands and logos that start with H

 Hommell Logo

-Among the French manufacturers, the car brand Hommell was distinguished by its ideas.
-The company was founded in Lohéac, Ille-et-Vilaine, France, in 1990 by Michel Hommell, a former racing driver and owner of his magazine Échappement, which covered automotive subjects.
-Michel decided to realize his dream by creating a two-seat sports coupe, a prototype of which was exhibited at the Paris Salon in 1990, and in 1994 a production version was presented at the Geneva Motor Show.
-In 1998, an open-top version, the Barquette, and the Berlinette RS model were created.
-In 2001, the Berlinette RS2 was presented.
-But already, in 2003, the brand was closed.
+Among French manufacturers, the automobile brand Hommell stood out for its ideas.
+The company was founded in 1990 in Loheac, Ile-et-Vilaine, France, by Michel Hommell, a former racing driver and owner of Échappement, a magazine covering automotive topics.
+Michel decided to realize his dream by creating a two-seat sports coupe; the prototype was presented at the Paris Salon in 1990, and the production version was presented at the Geneva Motor Show in 1994.
+In 1998, the Barquette open-top version and the Berlinette RS model were created.
+In 2001, the Berlinette RS2 model was presented.
+But in 2003, the brand was closed.

 Honda